cpjfb/MCN2017/README.md

 ## How?

-In the morning:
-- a series of lightning talks where participants present tools or techniques they use, and how they use them, to feed the discussion.
+- a series of short lightning talks where participants present tools or techniques they use, and how they use them, to feed the discussion

-In the afternoon:
-- groups choose to apply some of these tools and techniques to a dataset
+- participants/groups choose to apply some of these tools and techniques to a dataset

 ## Who?